A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Introduction

 However, Maas \cite{Maa11}, Mielke \cite{Mie11}, and Chow--Huang--Li--Zhou \cite{CHLZ12} independently defined a discrete transport metric $\W$ on the set of probability densities over a finite graph such that the heat flow for the graph Laplacian coincides with the gradient flow of the entropy with respect to $\W$.
 Instead of the Monge--Kantorovich optimal transport problem, their approach is based on a discrete version of the Benamou--Brenier formula \cite{BB00}, which gives an equivalent description of the $L^2$-Wasserstein metric on probability measures on Euclidean space.

 This new metric has already proven to be very fertile.
-On the one hand, the gradient flow characterization has been generalized to the heat equation for generators of jump processes \cite{Erb14} as well as a variety of other evolution equations on graphs \cite{CLZ17b,EM14,EFLS16,LM13}.
-On the other, (variants of) the metric $\W$ has been used (among other things) to define lower Ricci curvature bounds for graphs \cite{EM12} and to study a new discrete version of the nonlinear Schrödinger equation \cite{CLZ17a}
+On the one hand, the gradient flow characterization has been generalized to the heat equation for generators of jump processes \cite{Erb14} as well as a variety of other evolution equations on graphs \cite{CLZ18,EM14,EFLS16,LM13}.
+On the other, (variants of) the metric $\W$ has been used (among other things) to define lower Ricci curvature bounds for graphs \cite{EM12} and to study a new discrete version of the nonlinear Schrödinger equation \cite{CLZ19}

-Moreover, in recent years have seen new activity in the study of matrix-valued optimal transport with several groups studying a version of the metric $\W$ for matrix algebras (see \cite{CM14,CM17a,CGGT17,CGT16,MM17}); and, independently, Brenier \cite{Bre17a,Bre17b} discovered a surprising connection between matrix-valued optimal transport and fluid dynamics.
+Moreover, in recent years have seen new activity in the study of matrix-valued optimal transport with several groups studying a version of the metric $\W$ for matrix algebras (see \cite{CM14,CM17a,CGGT17,CGT18a,MM17}); and, independently, Brenier \cite{Bre17a,Bre18} discovered a surprising connection between matrix-valued optimal transport and fluid dynamics.
 Notably, Carlen and Maas \cite{CM14,CM17a} showed that the metric $\W$ allows to view the flow determined by a finite-dimensional Markovian quantum master equation as gradient flow of the von Neumann entropy.

-Both in the case of graphs and matrix algebras, all work so far has been limited to a finite-dimensional setting and the question of extending it to the infinite-dimensional case has been raised in several of the mentioned articles.
-The goal of this paper is to present such an extension.
+Both in the case of graphs and matrix algebras, all work so far has been limited to a finite-dimensional setting and the problem of extending it to the infinite-dimensional case has been raised in several of the aforementioned articles.
+This problem is solved in the present article.
 More precisely, we give a definition of $\W$ and a characterization of the flow defined by a Markovian quantum master equation as gradient flow of the entropy for \emph{quantum Dirichlet forms} -- a setting that generalizes many of the ones above -- based on the first order differential calculus developed by Cipriani and Sauvageot \cite{CS03}.

 In particular, this article gives the first unified approach to the results in the local case (for example the heat equation on Euclidean space, manifolds, infinitesimally Riemannian metric measure spaces) on the one hand and non-local case (e.g. heat equation on graphs, for fractional powers of the Laplacian) on the other hand, which could only be treated by analogy until now.